JoseScap/DemoWebApiForAppService/Documents/tutorial-azure-cli.md

 - `--logs`: Enables logging for the deployment process.

 ## Create App Service with Plan
+Using this command, we will create a Web Application using App Services and also an App Service Plan, all in one step.

 ```sh
 az webapp up -g jjpuente -n webapi-allinone -r "dotnet:8" --sku B1 --logs
 ```